SHARE

 It's not all work and no play: there's plenty to do as an international student in Sweden.

 There are other activities on offer, such as joining a sportförening (sports club) where you can take part in a favourite sport or learn a new Swedish one: innebandy (floorball) or orientering (orienteering: the English word comes from the Swedish), anyone?
-And even if you're not a fan of exercise, there's no excuse not to participate in the Swedish friluftsliv, which literally means 'open air life' and refers to making the most of the outdoors, from barbecues to long walks in the forest.

-At least some of your socializing will probably revolve around fika (coffee and cake – call it a pluggfika or 'study fika' if you'll also be cracking out the textbook) or drinks, either at a korridorfest (dorm party) or a bar.
-When it comes to fika, it's worth looking for places that offer free coffee refills (gratis påtår) if you plan on hunkering down for the afternoon with your laptop.
+When it comes to fika, it’s worth looking for places that offer free coffee refills (gratis påtår) if you plan on hunkering down for the afternoon with your laptop.
 And two crucial bits of vocabulary for bars: afterwork (referring to after-work drinks, which usually means discounts at city centre spots) and skål! (cheers – remember to look everyone in the eye as you say it).

 Be aware of Sweden's laws around alcohol purchase and consumption, which might be surprising if your home country has more lenient legislation.
 You need to be 18 to buy alcohol at a pub or bar, and some places have their own age limits which might be a bit higher, so be ready to show your legitimation (ID) or leg for short.
 To purchase alcohol at the state-run monopoly Systembolaget, you need to be at least 20 years old.

-When it comes to ordering your drinks, here are some useful phrases to have up your sleeve: en stor stark (literally 'a big strong', referring to a large lager beer), husets rött/vitt (the house red/white wine), en lättöl (a low-alcohol beer, for those evenings when you want to take it easy).
-Just make sure you don't turn up to lectures bakis (hungover).
+When it comes to ordering your drinks, here are some useful phrases to have up your sleeve: en stor stark (literally “a big strong”, referring to a large lager beer), husets rött/vitt (the house red/white wine), en lättöl (a low-alcohol beer, for those evenings when you want to take it easy).
+Just make sure you don’t turn up to lectures bakis (hungover).

 Traditions

-We'll start with the weirdest: the Flogstavrål (Flogsta scream or roar).
-Students in the Flogsta area of Uppsala open their windows and let out a scream, each week at precisely 10pm on Tuesday (because Swedes are organized and efficient even when it comes to letting out their angst).
-No one really knows when or why this tradition began, but it's been going on for at least 40 years.
+We’ll start with the weirdest: the Flogstavrål (Flogsta scream or roar).
+Students in the Flogsta area of Uppsala open their windows and let out a scream, each week at precisely 10pm on Tuesday (because Swedes are organised and efficient even when it comes to letting out their angst).
+No one really knows when or why this tradition began, but it’s been going on for at least 40 years.

-You'll also hear it at many other student areas, where it might be named after the local student residence, such as Lund's Delphivrål, or simply called the tioskrik or elvavrål (the ten o'clock scream or the eleven o'clock roar).
-Listen to it in all its glory in the video below.
+You’ll also hear it at many other student areas, where it might be named after the local student residence, such as Lund’s Delphivrål, or simply called the tioskrik or elvavrål (the ten o’clock scream or the eleven o’clock roar).

 The biggest student night of the year is Valborg (Walpurgis) on April 30th, an evening of bonfires (valborgsbål or majbrasor) and merriment just before the big exam season.
 Part of the celebration sees students don their student caps (studentmössa) in a special ceremony.